shakeel-data/youtube-sentiment-analysis/README.md

 # YouTube Comment Sentiment Analysis | YT API, HF API, Gemini API, Python
 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/651d5d7e-a2c9-4ef0-b8f0-86dca75511c1" />

+YouTube sentiment comment analysis helps you truly understand how real viewers feel about a video or a brand—way beyond basic metrics like views and likes.
+By automatically classifying user comments into positive, neutral, or negative, you get instant, honest feedback about what’s working and what isn’t.
+For content creators and businesses, this analysis highlights which aspects of the content resonate with people and what needs improvement, helping to refine future videos and communication strategy.
+It can also alert you to customer pain points, product gaps, and audience trends that’d be nearly impossible to catch by reading every comment manually.
+For marketers, it’s a chance to gauge brand health and spot opportunities to build loyalty or address negative buzz before it snowballs.
+In short, YouTube sentiment analysis turns thousands of messy comments into clear, actionable insights—making your video content, brand, and user experience better and more aligned with your audience’s real needs.

 ## 📋 Project Overview

 This project analyzes YouTube comments to understand viewer sentiment and extract actionable business insights.
 It combines data extraction, AI-powered analysis, and visualization to transform user feedback into strategic recommendations.